Updated May 5, 2024

 How do I dissolve my West Virginia LLC when I'm done?

-To dissolve an LLC in West Virginia, you just have to fill out and file your Articles of Termination (Form LLD-9) with the state.
+To dissolve a West Virginia LLC, you just have to fill out and file your Articles of Termination (Form LLD-9) with the state.
 There's also a $25 filing fee.

 West Virginia requires all companies to get a Business Registration Certificate (aka "general business license").
 You can get this from the state's tax department after the state approves your application.